Nearsoft/jobs/readme.md

 * Track time spent on tasks and projects on our time-tracking system

+## Senior .NET Engineer
+🎨

+We need at least **5 years** as a Software Engineer:

+* Proficient with Microsoft .NET 3.5+ development using C#
+* MVC
+* Bootstrap or other modern JavaScript frameworks
+* Experience with source control management systems and CI/deployment environments (specifically, TFS)
+* Experience with web development technologies including ASP.NET, MVC3+, JavaScript, Ajax and CSS
+* Experience with database development including relational database design, SQL and ORM technologies
+* Nice to have SCORM or other LMS content
+* Nice to have SOAP/REST

 ## Success Coach
 ⭐️

 ### Role Definition

-* Follow up projects, making sure they are running smoothly.
+* Follow up projects, making sure they are running smoothly
-* Identify project risks and prevent them from happening.
+* Identify project risks and prevent them from happening
-* Succession planning.
+* Succession planning
-* People allocation.
+* People allocation
-* Elaborate client proposals, estimates, budgetary numbers, form teams.
+* Elaborate client proposals, estimates, budgetary numbers, form teams
-* Projects kickoff and clients onboarding.
+* Projects kick-off and clients onboarding
-* Software development processes definition and software best practices evangelist.
+* Software development processes definition and software best practices evangelist
-* Conflicts resolution.
+* Conflicts resolution
-* Implement Agile methodology.
+* Implement Agile methodology
-* Helping the product owner maintain the product backlog in a way that ensures the project is well defined and the team can continually advance .
+* Helping the product owner maintain the product backlog in a way that ensures the project is well defined and the team can continually advance
-* Helping the team to determine the definition of done for the product, with input from key stakeholders.
+* Helping the team to determine the definition of done for the product, with input from key stakeholders
-* Coaching the team, within the agile principles, in order to deliver quality valuable features for their product.
+* Coaching the team, within the agile principles, in order to deliver quality valuable features for their product
-* Promoting self-organization within the team.
+* Promoting self-organization within the team
-* Helping the team to avoid or remove impediments to their progress, whether internal or external to the team.
+* Helping the team to avoid or remove impediments to their progress, whether internal or external to the team
-* Facilitating team milestone achievementevents to ensure regular progress.
+* Facilitating team milestone achievements to ensure regular progress
-* Educating key stakeholders in the product on agile principles.
+* Educating key stakeholders in the product on agile principles
-* Assist with scaling Agile beyond the team to the program and portfolio.
+* Assist with scaling Agile beyond the team to the program and portfolio

 ### Requirements